Print View

 "CanberraEV" was the name of the formative group almost 20 years ago prior to affiliating with AEVA.

-AEVA also has a national Facebook page for information of national sigificance.
+AEVA also has a national Facebook page for information of national significance.

 The AEVA Forum is where many topics are discussed among members all over Australia.
 This is a great place to ask your questions!